globus/globus-automate-client/docs/source/globus_action_providers.rst

 Or simply click on the URL to view the introspection results in a browser.

 .. note::
-    When running Globus operated Action Providers the ``action`` subcommands do not require the use of the ``--action-scope`` option as these Action Providers are publicly visible.
-If interacting with a non-publicly visible Provider, all ``action`` subcommands will require the ``--action-scope`` option followed with the Action Provider's corresponding scope value.
+    When running Globus operated action providers the ``action`` subcommands do not require the use of the ``--action-scope`` option as these Action Providers are publicly visible.
+If interacting with a non-publicly visible Provider, all ``action`` subcommands will require the ``--action-scope`` option followed with the action provider's corresponding scope value.

 List of Globus Operated Action Providers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^